iv-org/documentation/docs/api/authenticated-endpoints.md

 Important to note is that an event will also be sent when a channel _changes_ an already uploaded video, for example changing description or title.

 Each event is a JSON object with the same schema as `/api/v1/videos`.
-The `fields` API can be used, which will be applied to each object.

 A `debug` topic can also provided which will return a (psuedo-)randomly selected video every minute.